cdapio/cdap/cdap-docs/admin-manual/source/installation/replication.rst

 implement the ``HBaseDDLExecutor`` class.
 Details on implementing this class, a sample implementation, and example files are available in the :ref:`Appendix: HBaseDDLExecutor
 <appendix-hbase-ddl-executor>`.

+CDAP must have :ref:`invalid transaction list pruning disabled
+<installation-replication-disable-invalid-transaction-list-pruning>`, as this cannot be
+used with replication.

 To deploy your extension (once compiled and packaged as a JAR file, such as *my-extension.jar*), run these steps on **both** your master and slave clusters: